Employers can shift the dialogue around men's mental health

 Read more: 5 easy things that support men's mental health

-Dr. Axler notes that the subject of men's mental health is becoming more normalized, with public figures like Tom Brady, Brad Pitt and Ryan Phelps speaking out about their personal struggles and the benefits of therapy.
+Dr. Axler notes that the subject of men's mental health is becoming more normalized, with public figures like Tom Brady, Brad Pitt and Michael Phelps speaking out about their personal struggles and the benefits of therapy.
 Great role models can also be found in the workplace, he says, noting the power behind a male leader promoting mental health and wellness by sharing his own experiences, coupled with employee resource and peer groups, good health benefits and flexibility.

 "It's about work-life balance, and employers need to be flexible in allowing that," says Dr. Axler.
 The steps he encourages many of his male patients to take to combat loneliness and establish relationships — talk to people, join social organizations like book clubs or sports teams — are things that can be done with organized groups in the workplace, and don't have to be limited to men only.